Skip to main content

 Protocol versions

 x402 version 1 sends the payment proof in the X-PAYMENT header as a base64-encoded JSON payload.
 Version 2 uses the PAYMENT-SIGNATURE header instead, aligning with the evolving x402 specification.
+Version 2 is preferred for new integrations.
 Faremeter supports both versions.
-See the x402 v2 types API reference for the v2 payload format.
+See the Protocol Versions guide for a detailed comparison and migration instructions.

 Further reading